Research output per year

 His first book is Samuel Richardson and the Theory of Tragedy (Manchester University Press).
 Other People's Politics: Populism to Corbynism was published by Zer0 Books in 2019.
 Work Want Work: Labour and Desire at the End of Capitalism (co-written with Mareile Pfannebecker) appeared with Zed Books in 2020.
 A revised version appeared in German as Alles Ist Arbeit (Edition Nautlius, 2022), and a Chinese edition is under contract.

 James's PhD supervisions include Mikey Atienza's completed thesis on T.S.
-Eliot and creative/critical writing.
-He is currently on supervision teams for PhDs on late Victorian/Edwardian feminism, and - with colleagues in Media Arts and Management - work in the platform economy.
+Eliot and creative/critical writing and Gemma Holgate's on early twentieth-century feminist novels.
+He is currently supervising a PhD on work in the platform economy with colleagues in Media Arts.

 * The reception of Shakespeare in the eighteenth century